Pickleball facility concept moving forward in Winter Springs

 Author

-Isaac creates editorial plans, working closely with the community to identify issues that affect people’s everyday lives.
+Isaac is a co-founder of Oviedo Community News.
+He creates editorial plans, working closely with the community to identify issues that affect people’s everyday lives.
 He is OCN’s resident photojournalist.

-Isaac is a longtime local journalist and former managing editor of the Seminole Voice.
+He is a longtime local journalist and former managing editor of the Seminole Voice.
 His work has been featured in Golfweek magazine, the New York Times and Jalopnik.
 He has won more than a dozen Florida Press Association and Society of Professional Journalists awards and contributed to award-winning, in-depth work for the NPR member station 90.7 WMFE.
-He earned a bachelor’s degree in journalism from the University of Central Florida, and may be best known for his roles in the annual Oviedo Cemetery Tour.